Applications are welcomed from parents of boys attending state primary schools and independent preparatory schools which finish at the end of Year 6.

 To help you navigate your way through the 11+ admissions process please follow the step by step guide below.

 We hope that our website provides you with a snapshot of the unique atmosphere of Hampton School, however, there is no substitute for a visit.
-We hold an Open Morning each September and regular Visitors’ Afternoons throughout the year.
+We hold regular Visitors’ Afternoons throughout the year.
 These events are designed to give you an overview of the School and include a tour and the opportunity to meet staff and pupils.

 Before sitting the entrance exam your son must first be registered with the School.